mahammadshariaralamsarker/mahammadshariaralamsarker/Readme.md

 <!-- About Me Section -->
 ### 💡 About Me

-Hi, I’m **Mahammad Shariar Alam Sarker**, a passionate full-stack web developer currently pursuing a BSc in Computer Science and Engineering at the **Institute of Science and Technology (Dhanmondi), Bangladesh**.
+Hi, I’m **Mahammad Shariar Alam Sarker**, a passionate full-stack web developer currently pursuing a B.Sc in Computer Science and Engineering at the **Institute of Science and Technology (Dhanmondi), Bangladesh**.
   <br>
 I specialize in building modern web applications using **React.js, Next.js, TypeScript, Node.js, Express.js**, and **MongoDB**.
 With a strong foundation in frontend development, I’m now focused on deepening my backend skills, learning system design, and creating scalable, real-world projects.